 I honestly prefer to grill outside in the cooler seasons.
-I often knock the snow off my grill and fire it up!
+I often knock the snow off my grill and fire it up but sometimes baked ribs are the way to go and they can taste just good as grilled or smoked. !
 It takes a few hours to prepare these as they bake on a low temperature for a while.
 You will need to prepare a little in advance of your hungry tummy!
 When they are completely done I like to let them rest for a bit and then serve up with extra Kansas City style barbecue sauce.

 Dry Rub Baked Ribs